One Transformer for All Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data: Related Work

 Another interesting line of work is based on directly or indirectly using natural language-based ``interfaces'' between the tabular data and a Transformer.
-For instance, in LUNA \cite{LUNA}, numerical values are represented as an atomic natural language string.
-Similarly, \citet{DBLP:journals/corr/abs-2302-02041} represent numerical faetures using textual tokens.
-Other works create a bridge between tabular data and Foundation Models \cite{DBLP:journals/corr/abs-2108-07258} and use a zero/few-shot learning paradigm based on textual prompts.
-For instance, \citet{DBLP:journals/pvldb/NarayanCOR22} transform numerical and categorical field values and attribute names in a natural-language prompt, and then they adopt a pre-trained GPT-3 language model \cite{DBLP:journals/corr/abs-2005-14165} as a few/zero shot learner.
-However, the type of data used is relatively simple and should be described as a pair of attribute-value (without a temporal dynamics).
-In the context of synthetic tabular data generation, a similar strategy is adopted in \cite{DBLP:journals/corr/abs-2210-06280}, where syntactically correct natural language sentences are created using the feature names and the row values.
+For instance, in LUNA \citep{LUNA}, numerical values are represented as an atomic natural language string.
+Similarly, \citet{DBLP:journals/corr/abs-2302-02041} represent numerical features using textual tokens.
+Other works create a bridge between tabular data and Large Language Models (LLMs) and use a zero/few-shot learning paradigm based on textual prompts.
+For instance, \citet{li2024unicluniversalcontrastivelearning} use an LLM-based encoder initialized with the pre-trained weights of the textual encoder of CLIP \citep{radford2021learning} to represent {\em numerical} time series of different domains. \citet{DBLP:journals/pvldb/NarayanCOR22} transform numerical and categorical field values and attribute names in a natural-language prompt, and then they adopt a pre-trained GPT-3 language model \citep{DBLP:journals/corr/abs-2005-14165} as a few/zero shot learner.
+However, the type of data used is relatively simple and should be described as attribute-value pairs (without any temporal dynamics).
+In the context of synthetic tabular data generation, a similar strategy is adopted in \citep{DBLP:journals/corr/abs-2210-06280}, where syntactically correct natural language sentences are created using the feature names and the row values.
 Similarly, \citet{Jiang-StructGPT-2022} develop a set of interfaces which are used to query a tabular dataset.
-The retrieved column names and values are then transformed in a textual prompt which is fed to a pre-trained large language model.
-However, apart from the lack of a temporal dynamics representation, there are some major issues in using a prompt for a large language model.
-The first is that a prompt can represent a few domain specific samples but it cannot describe a dataset of thousands or millions of rows, and when a sufficiently large dataset of tabular data is available, training a specialized Transformer can lead to a performance largely superior to a few-shot reasoning scenario \cite{DBLP:journals/pvldb/NarayanCOR22}.
-The second is that, as observed by \citet{DBLP:journals/pvldb/NarayanCOR22}, tabular attributes and field values frequently contain jargon terms not commonly found in textual documents, and, in these cases, a foundation model lacks a strong semantic understanding of the input and has difficulty reasoning over these data which are out of its training distribution.
+The retrieved column names and values are then transformed in a textual prompt which is fed to a pre-trained LLM.
+However, apart from the lack of representation of temporal dynamics, there are other important problems in using a prompt to represent tabular data in natural language for an LLM.
+The first is that the LLM maximum context length limits the number of training samples which can be fed to the LLM.
+Thus, when the training dataset is composed of, e.g., thousands or millions of rows, training a specialized Transformer usually leads to a performance largely superior to an in-context learning paradigm \citep{DBLP:journals/pvldb/NarayanCOR22}.
+The second is that, as observed by \citet{DBLP:journals/pvldb/NarayanCOR22}, tabular attributes and field values frequently contain domain-specific abbreviations or jargon terms not commonly found in textual documents, and, in these cases, an LLM lacks a strong semantic understanding of the input because these data are out of its training distribution.